Open-Source-Community/Get-To-Docker-24/Session 2/README.md

 `RUN` is an image build step, after each `RUN` instruction is committed to the container image, we can have many `RUN` instructions as we want.

-`CMD` executes by default when a container from the image is started, there can be only on `CMD` in the Dockerfile.
+`CMD` executes by default when a container from the image is started, there can be only one `CMD` in the Dockerfile.

 ---